swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     mv all_data_backup /tmp/<username>

-This moves `all_data_backup` into the directory `/tmp`.
+This moves `all_data_backup` into your directory within `/tmp`.

-The `mv` command is also how you rename files and diretories.
+The `mv` command is also how you can rename files and diretories.
 Since this file is so important, let's rename it:

     mv all_data all_data_IMPORTANT